 Platelet-rich plasma therapy, known as PRP therapy for short, was originally designed to aid in the healing of damaged tendons and joints.
 In recent years, PRP has also been shown to accelerate the production of healthy skin cells because of the concentrated amount of growth factors contained in platelets.

-PRP therapy uses the patient’s own blood as the source of growth factors.
+At our practice in Boston PRP therapy uses the patient’s own blood as the source of growth factors.
 It’s an ideal treatment method for those who are wary about the possibility of contamination.
-Today’s PRP procedures are used not only to smooth out the facial features, but also to help correct skin texture and skin tone problems.
+Today’s PRP procedures are used not only to smooth out the facial features but also to help correct skin texture and skin tone problems.

 How PRP Therapy Works